A 2-day itinerary and city walk in Budapest

 There are different spa packages (and so you could enter the bath anytime, anyway): The basic package includes a daily ticket, disposable bath towel, disposable bathrobe, slippers, swimming cap, hair rubber, and shower gel (~50EUR).
 For ~20EUR extra, the bath offers upgraded shower gel, spa shampoo, and massage cream.
 For a total of ~100EUR, visitors could also enjoy a 45 mins aroma or thermal massage and access to the upgraded cabin entrance.

-The Széchenyi thermal bath is located in City Park and surrounded by many other attractions worth exploring.
+The Széchenyi thermal bath is located in City Park and is surrounded by many other attractions worth exploring.
 If you have more time, catch a show at the Fővárosi Circus, take a walk in the Budapest Zoo & Botanical Garden, have a stroll in the Vajdahunyad Castle, enjoy lunch at Gundel, visit the Museum of Fine Arts and Kunsthalle, and take a picture at the Heroes’ Square!

 Other Thermal Baths worth visiting in Budapest: